Higher-order structure of Hamiltonian truncation effective theory: Numerical Results

 Resumming only the local contributions can lead to over-correction, which may slow the convergence with \(E_{\max}\).
 In contrast, the LO-improved Hamiltonian includes all local corrections at \(O(V^2)\) through a controlled perturbative matching, ensuring more reliable convergence.

-This observation motivates the inclusion of the non-local operator insertions discussed in Sec.~\ref{sec_NNLO_corrections} and summarized in Tab.~\ref{tab:operators_corrections}, which account for the missing sub-leading contributions in the \(1/E_{\max}\) expansion.
+This observation motivates the inclusion of the non-local operator insertions discussed in Sec.~\ref{sec_NNLO_corrections} and summarized in Tab.~\ref{tab:operators_corrections}, which account for the missing subleading contributions in the \(1/E_{\max}\) expansion.

-Before addressing the NNLO corrections, Fig.~\ref{fig:disvscont} compares the first energy gap \(\Delta E_1\) obtained from discrete (finite-volume) and continuous (infinite-volume) evaluations for two values of the circumference, \(L=10\) and \(L=15\), at LO and NLO.
+Before addressing the NNLoc corrections, Fig.~\ref{fig:disvscont} compares the first energy gap \(\Delta E_1\) obtained from discrete (finite-volume) and continuous (infinite-volume) evaluations for two values of the circumference, \(L=10\) and \(L=15\), at LO and NLO.

 Comparing the two orders shows that the discrepancy between the discrete and continuous treatments decreases as the cut-off \(E_{\max}\) is increased.
 Moreover, apart from isolated spikes, increasing the volume from \(L=10\) to \(L=15\) systematically suppresses residual finite-volume effects and results in faster and more uniform convergence to the continuum limit as \(E_{\max}\) increases.